Manuel Pellegrini: Real Betis

+Style of management

+Pellegrini has been roundly praised throughout his career for his attacking managerial style, calm demeanor and excellent man management.
+Such was Manchester City's ruthlessness in front of goal from all angles – intricate passing moves, crosses, solo-runs and set pieces – The Daily Telegraph likened City's style to "death by beautiful geometry".

 Personal life

 His son, Manuel Pellegrini Pucci, is a traumatologist who works in the medical staff of Audax Italiano since 2022.
-As of 26 September 2022 he was under investigation by HMRC for tax evasion.
+As of 26 September 2022, he was under investigation by HMRC for tax evasion.
 The amount claimed by HMRC is £816,579.80.